Supporting Their UCAS Application

 If your young person is interested in a particular course, try to make sure they know the entry requirements in full – whether it’s a UCAS Tariff points total or a particular grade requirement, missing or ignoring these details could lead to a wasted application.

 Our handy UCAS Tariff calculator will help find out what grades they need to get onto their course.

 Applying to university has several key stages.
 If your young person is the first in your family to go to university, we understand that it can be a bit confusing and stressful to keep up and understand all of the jargon.
 We’ll help you prepare for every step.

 The dates below are relevant to undergraduate applications for courses starting in 2022 – if your young person interested in joining us in 2023 or beyond, this guide will give you a rough idea of what to expect and when.

 UCAS will be hosting a series of higher education exhibitions across the UK.
 These events give prospective students a chance to meet staff and students from NTU and ask questions to find out more about university life.
 Our Thinking About Going to University page will give your young person some questions to consider when attending a UCAS exhibition.

 October to December

+Applications should be started in October.
+Make sure they take their time, ensuring that they've explored all of their options.
 Once they have made their choices, it’s important that they spend time building a strong application with a great personal statement.

 February and March